-Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, C Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
+Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the student who does NOT pay is the exce Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, C Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
 There may be an addit Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

 Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
 Can be at a campus abroad or through a cooperative agreem Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
-It is not the third term of an institution operating on a trimester Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary school Transfer applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) and very school of the application fee, if any) are school of the application fee, if any) and very school of the application fee, if any) are school of the application fee, if any are school of the application fe
+It is not the third term of an institution operating on a trimester Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary scholars applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) and very considered for admission (including payment or waiving of the application fee, if any) a